25 Adorable Animals That Mate for Life

 These birds, reptiles, and mammals are all monogamous.

-According to the World Wildlife Foundation (WWF), an estimated 5 percent of all mammal species and 90 percent of bird species are monogamous.
-These animals mate for life, picking a partner and sticking with them through thick and thin.
+According to the World Wildlife Foundation (WWF), about five percent of all mammal species and 90 percent of bird species are monogamous, meaning that they choose a partner and stick with them through thick and thin.
+So if you're feeling like nobody stays together anymore, keep on reading.
 From seahorses and swans to gray foxes and gibbons, here are some of the animals that mate for life.
+And for the most in-demand pets, check out The 50 Most Popular Dog Breeds in America.

-There are several bird species that mate for life, one of which is the bald eagle.
+Another bird species that mates for life is the bald eagle.
 According to the National Audubon Society, this national bird uses nest-building to solidify its bond with its mate.
-"The pair continuously adds to the structure, so that after many seasons it assumes gargantuan proportions and stands as a symbol of their fidelity," they explain.
+"The pair continuously adds to the structure, so that after many seasons it assumes gargantuan proportions and stands as a symbol of their fidelity," the organization explains.

 Want to be a good partner?
 Just act like a beaver.
-According to PBS's NatureWorks, these rodents mate for life, only seeking out new partners if and when their first one passes away.
+According to PBS's NatureWorks, these rodents mate for life, only seeking out new partners if and when the first passes away.
 Talk about "'til death do us part"!

 Gibbons are a family of primates split up into 19 species.
 However, all 19 of these species have something in common: They mate for life.
 According to WWF, these small apes "pair up for life and form a family that stays together until the offspring grow up and leave home."
 It's almost like fully grown humans leaving home once they become self-sufficient adults!

 Every March, hundreds of thousands of sandhill cranes congregate at the Platte River basin in Nebraska to prepare for migration to northern breeding grounds.
-While there, the National Wildlife Federation (NWF) notes that these birds will use unison calling to form bonds and (hopefully) meet their forever mates.
+The National Wildlife Federation (NWF) notes that, while there, these birds will use unison calling to form bonds and (hopefully) meet their forever mates.
 By the time the migration north is complete, most birds are paired up and ready to build a nest together.

 Geese take their romantic partnerships very seriously.
 Take the Canada goose, for instance: According to Citizens for the Preservation of Wildlife, Inc. (CPW), this waterbird is so devoted to its mate that it will "put itself in danger" just to protect them.
 When one member of a mated pair is injured, the other will even guard them until they either recover or pass away.